JAYA-SINGH261001/eth-avax-module1-projecr/README.md

 * contractBalance: A public variable representing the total balance held by the contract.
 Users can deposit Ether into the contract, increasing this balance, and withdraw Ether, decreasing this balance.

 * owner: A public variable representing the address of the contract owner.
 The owner is set during contract deployment and is typically the address of the account that deployed the contract.
+# Functions
+* 1. constructor()

+The constructor is executed only once during the contract deployment.
+It sets the contract owner to the address of the account that deployed the contract.